vegaprotocol/documentation/versioned_docs/version-v0.74/releases/overview.md

 ### Bug fixes

 - At 11:40 UTC on 27 March 2024, the Vega mainnet stopped producing blocks as detailed in [this incident report ↗](https://blog.vega.xyz/incident-report-network-outage-dd83e48072c8).
 Nodes had differing `appHash` values.
-The issue is related to how price monitoring bounds were sorted, and has been fixed in the following [patch ↗](https://github.com/vegaprotocol/vega/pull/11018).
+The issue is related to how price monitoring bounds were sorted, and has been fixed in the following [patch release ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10-fix.1).

 To see deployment instructions for this patch please see the [migration guide](../node-operators/migration-guides/upgrade-node.md)